 Flying-foxes are also very clean animals; grooming themselves with their claws, thumb and tongue.
 The smell associated with a roost is actually just their natural scent.
 Male flying-foxes have scent glands on their shoulders which they rub along branches to mark their territory.
 Mothers and pups also communicate using scent.

 Flying-foxes may seem like a nuisance to some people and are often misunderstood.
 Issues relating to smell, noise, mess and damage to vegetation are usually short-lived and can generally be quickly addressed.

 Droppings can be removed by hosing with water, and you can limit the number foraging around your yard by managing plants that attract them - those with edible fruits or flowers with lots of nectar.
-This might include vegetation trimming or replacement, bagging fruit or removing it before it ripens, or netting trees.
+Bagging fruit or removing it before it ripens on fruit trees, or netting trees.
 Make sure netting is pulled taught and the weave is too small to fit your finger through, this will stop wildlife getting entangled.

 Flying-foxes may take off suddenly if frightened, dropping out of a tree before they can gain height, but they do not swoop or attack humans - they would rather avoid us!
 There is no need to be afraid of flying-foxes flying overhead or feeding in garden trees.

 Human and animal health

 Although a small percentage of bats may carry viruses, such as Australian Bat Lyssavirus and Hendra virus, the occurrence and transmission are very rare and public health risk is low.

 Less than 1% of flying-foxes are affected by Lyssavirus, which has only been spread to people or pets through a bite or scratch from an infected bat.
 Effective post-exposure vaccinations are available if this does happen.